 However, a good place to start is by asking yourself these three questions:

-- Do your mobile devices run Android?
-The open nature of this operating system makes it more vulnerable to threats, so it may be wise to consider mobile security software.
+- Do your mobile devices run Android or Apple?
+The open nature of the Android operating system makes it more vulnerable to threats.
+If you’re running Android, it’s wise to consider mobile security software.
+Apple software has historically been more secure, but there are no guarantees hackers won’t find a vulnerability, so don’t be complacent.

-- What data is on your devices?
-If you're working with sensitive information like customer data and payment details then security software may help protect it.
-Remember, you also have legal obligations when it comes to data protection.
+- What data is accessible on your devices?
+If you're working with sensitive information like customer data and payment details, then security software adds an additional layer of protection.
+Remember, you also have legal obligations when it comes to data protection under GDPR.

-Finally, remember that your people have a big role to play in ensuring you use mobile devices safely.
-The more they understand the dangers and risks, the lower the chance of your running into problems.
+Finally, remember that your people have a big role to play in ensuring mobile device safety.
+The more they understand the dangers and risks posed by mobile devices, the lower the chance of running into problems.

-Also make sure your data protection and IT policies cover mobile devices - and check your staff know who to speak to if they need help.
+Update your data protection and IT policies to cover mobile devices - and check your staff know who to speak to if they need help.